AliMorty/AliMorty.github.io/_pages/cv.md

 ## A SHORT LIST OF MY EXPERIENCES

 ### Game Theory
-   * Video lectures from Prof. Tim Roughgarden's [Algorithmic Game Theory](http://timroughgarden.org/f13/f13.html) (currently 10 lectures from 20 lectures!)
+   * Video lectures from prof. Tim Roughgarden's [Algorithmic Game Theory](http://timroughgarden.org/f13/f13.html) (currently 10 lectures from 20 lectures!)
    * Attended a Workshop on Game Theory by prof. Salavati
-   * A short course on Information Design by prof. Nima Haghpanah
+   * Attended a short course on Information Design by prof. Nima Haghpanah

 ### Algorithm Design
  *  Teaching assistant in algorithm design